 Return to Laveen

-Throughout the summer, and into the fall semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
+Throughout summer 2020 , and into the fall 2020 semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
 View the timeline of important reopening milestones at our Return to Laveen Timeline page.

 April 19, 2021 Masks continue to be required in Laveen schools